cherche/ellipse-anim/README.md

 # ellipse-anim

-An poorly made animation demonstrating the derivation of the formula for the area of an ellipse.
+A poorly made animation demonstrating the derivation of the formula for the area of an ellipse.